 Cost: from $33 kids, $38 adults

 More Info: Ski Bowl

 The first Wednesday to Sunday after Thanksgiving is the annual Portland Holiday Ale Fest.
 What makes this festival so cool is having a huge Christmas tree above the festival as part of the Square.
 And the seasonal beer, of course.
 Just watch the high ABV (alcohol content) of these seasonal beers and use a Lyft to get home!
-This one was canceled in 2020, and TBD for 2021.
+This one was canceled in 2020 and for 2021.
+Fingers crossed for 2022.
 But last year, I made a DIY beer advent calendar, to taste all the local seasonal holiday ales!

-When: Wednesday after Thanksgiving for 5 days – TBD 2021
+When: Wednesday after Thanksgiving for 5 days – CANCELED 2021

 Where: Pioneer Courthouse Square

 Cost: $40+ (includes glass, 12 beer tickets, additional tickets $1 each)

 Portland Santacon – 2021 TBD